ccber-restoration/ncos-bird-surveys/README.md

   - After the survey is completed, the total count of each species observed is reviewed and revised if needed by the expert birder and each team leader.
 Lastly, the final, reviewed list and count of species observed for each survey, excluding repeat observations, is uploaded to the Cornell Lab of Ornithology’s eBird repository."

+- **Important:** The NCOS monitoring "survey year" runs from September to August, which is distinct from calendar year (Jan-Dec) or California water year (Oct-Sep)

 # Survey data